MachineLemonade/docs/v0.8/ee-administration-postgres-creds.md

 quasaric-sun-9051-2346-worker-0                     2/2     Running   0          3h
 ```

 On every Astronomer Deployment, you'll see a Kubernetes Pod fore each component - the combination of which depends on the Airflow Executor running in that deployment.

-The example above assumes the Celery Executor and includes an additional component for a Celery Worker, [Redis](https://redis.io/) and [Flower](https://flower.readthedocs.io/en/latest/).
+The example above assumes the Celery Executor and so includes an additional component for a Celery Worker, a [Redis](https://redis.io/) queue and [Flower](https://flower.readthedocs.io/en/latest/) dashboard.

 **4. Get Secret**